Get Involved with Graduate SGA

 The Executive Branch of the Georgia Tech Graduate Student Government Association is currently seeking members for its Executive Committees.
 Committees work in different campus areas on issues affecting students across campus.
 This is the ultimate opportunity to affect change on a campus-wide level.

-To learn more about the committees, click here
+To learn more about the committees, click here.
+Interested parties should email the chair of the committee.

 The Graduate Student Senate (GSS) is a directly elected representative body made up of Georgia Tech graduate students from every graduate program at the Institute.
 The body meets weekly to discuss financial bills brought by campus organizations, graduate student issues, and overarching campus projects.
 Senators work with their constituents and student organizations ultimately to enrich the student experience for every Georgia Tech student by passing resolutions and voicing students’ issues and desires to the administration.